 LMU assists WISH in growing our model by providing high-quality student teachers who:

 • Provide a feedback loop between WISH faculty and fieldwork students and teachers

 • Mentor and tutor WISH students through one-on-one experiences

-Additionally, LMU faculty conduct professional development exercises for WISH staff and offer support and expertise.
 The WISH partnership with LMU goes well beyond the School of Education.
-The LMU School of Engineering and LMU School of Film and Television have also been involved.
-Each semester, WISH students work with LMU engineering faculty and students to design assistive technology tools that help students better access the classroom environment.
+Each semester, WISH students work with the LMU School of Engineering to design assistive technology tools that help students better access the classroom environment.
 LMU Associate Professor Dr. Matthew Siniawski and a team of LMU engineering students built an assistive stander for WISH student, Jack Steinberg.
-LMU film students collaborated with the engineering students to document their design and creation.
-Their documentary, “I am Standing", tells Jack’s story and won the Best Film Award for the American Society for Engineering Education’s Community Engagement Division’s Film Festival.
+LMU School of Film and Television students documented the engineers design and creation in their documentary, “I am Standing", which won the Best Film Award for the American Society for Engineering Education’s Community Engagement Division’s Film Festival.

 In 2013, WISH was selected as one of only six schools in the United States to partner with SWIFT (Schoolwide Integrated Framework for Transformation).
 Located at the University of Kansas, SWIFT works as a technical assistance center to boost elementary school capacity for academic and behavioral support with the goal of improving outcomes for all students.
 As a partner with SWIFT, WISH hosts visitors from around the world to observe and learn about best practices in education, including fully inclusive education.
 With SWIFT’s partnership, WISH has been able to better disseminate its accomplishments and has influenced an extensive international technical assistance effort.